FinCEN Issues Final Rule to Anti-Money Laundering Program

 - Futures commission merchants and introducing brokers (IB) in commodities

-Under FinCEN requirements, financial institutions are required to establish and maintain written procedures for the identification and verification of beneficial owners of legal entity customers.
+Under FinCEN requirements, financial institutions must establish and maintain written procedures for identifying and verifying beneficial owners of legal entity customers.

 FinCEN Bank Secrecy Act: What It Means